Goodbye to All That

 / jgs

-John G. Singer is Executive Director of Blue Spoon Consulting, the global leader in positioning strategy at a system level.
+John G. Singer is Executive Director of Blue Spoon, the global leader in positioning strategy at a system level.
 Blue Spoon specializes in constructing new industry ecosystems.